ariviegea/Arbetsmetodik---Jobbapp/README.md

 Functionality
 1. User access site - view 10 latest jobs.
 2. User can search by title of job.
 (Branch: display_list).
-3. User can click an especific add and view the full description.
+3. User can click an especific add and view the full description.(Branch: display_list)

 ----------------------------